jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     /** Return true if the attachments should be hidden for this parent *
-     * @param   &object  &$parent        the object for the parent that onPrepareContent gives
+     * @param   &object  &$parent        the object for the parent that onContentPrepare gives
      * @param   int      $parent_id      the ID of the parent the attachment is attached to
      * @param   string   $parent_entity  the type of entity for this parent type *